joselyndo/the-eco-friendly-store-original/APIDOC.md

 POST request: /buy
 {
-    "item": "paper straw",
-    "quantity": 5
-}
+  "cart": "[\"Stainless Steel Water Bottle\",\"Stainless Steel Water Bottle\"]" }

 **Example Response:**

 ```
-"5 paper straws were successfully purchased."
+[
+  {
+    "item": "Stainless Steel Water Bottle",
+    "price": 19.99,
+    "rating": 4.9,
+    "description": "Insulated water bottle to keep drinks cold or hot for hours.",
+    "image": "stainless-steel-water-bottle"
+  },
+  {
+    "item": "Stainless Steel Water Bottle",
+    "price": 19.99,
+    "rating": 4.9,
+    "description": "Insulated water bottle to keep drinks cold or hot for hours.",
+    "image": "stainless-steel-water-bottle"
+  }
+]
 ```

 **Error Handling:**
 - 400 Bad Request Error:
+    - If the given cart is empty, returns an error with response: "Cart is empty."
-    - If the product does not exist within the database, returns an error with response: "Product does not exist.
+    - If the username is not given, returns an error with response: "Invalid or missing parameters.
 Please try again."
-    - If the quantity exceeds stock, returns an error with response: "Not enough items in stock.
+    - If the product does not exist within the database, returns an error with response: "item does not exist.
 Please try again."
+    - If the stock is 0, returns an error with response: "Item is currently out of stock."

 - 500 Internal Server Error:
     - If an error occured on the server, returns an error with the response: "An error occured during the buy process.
 Please try again later."
+    - Errors are logged during failure to update balance or stock.

 ## Retrieve all products
 **Request Format:** /products/all